Image

 Vermonters who can access foods such as fruits and vegetables, lean proteins, and whole grains, while being physically active where they live, work and play reduce their risk of chronic conditions.
 The Physical Activity and Nutrition program at the Vermont Department of Health works to make these healthy foods and opportunities for physical activity more accessible to all Vermonters.

-To see how we're doing in Vermont: Physical Activity, Nutrition & Weight Performance Scorecard
+To see how we're doing in Vermont: Physical Activity and Nutrition Performance Scorecard

-Vermont Food Standards and Vermont Food Standards Implementation Guide
+Vermont Food Standards and Implementation Guide - Recently Revised!

 During the 2016 legislative session, Act 113 was passed and signed into law.
-This Act requires that all foods and beverages purchased, sold, served or otherwise provided by the State of Vermont – or on behalf of the State of Vermont – will meet food procurement standards set forth by the commissioner of health.
-Food procurement standards for cafés, cafeterias, catering services and concession stands in state parks and historic sites are posted here.
+This Act requires all food and beverages purchased, sold, served, or otherwise provided by the State of Vermont, or on behalf of the State of Vermont, to meet certain standards approved by the Commissioner of Health.
+Vermont Food Standards for cafes, cafeterias, concessions, vending machines, meetings and events, and institutional food service are posted here.
+Included in this guide are implementation checklists, sample monitoring tools, sample menus, and additional resources.

 3-4-50 and our work with partners